Cointegration with Occasionally Binding Constraints: Introduction

 In an autoregressive model, an occasionally binding constraint naturally gives rise to nonlinearity in the form of multiple endogenously switching regimes, whose presence significantly complicates the links between unit roots and stochastic trends.
 While it has become increasingly common to introduce stochastic trends into (linear) empirical models of monetary policy by treating the `natural rate of interest' or `trend inflation' as latent random walks (\citealp{LW03REStat}; \citealp{CS08AER}; \citealp{delNegroGiannoneGiannoniTambalotti2017}; \citealp{AndradeGaliLeBihanMatheron2019}; \citealp{BauerRudebusch2020}; \citealp{SchmittGroheUribe2022}), little is understood about what would happen to the implied time series properties of the observable series, such as the actual inflation rate and the nominal rate of interest, if nonlinearities were introduced into such models via the ZLB constraint.
 There is thus a pressing need to extend our understanding of how stochastic trends may be modelled beyond the linear VAR framework, to more general settings capable of accommodating such nonlinearities.

 This paper addresses this problem in the setting of the censored and kinked structural VAR (CKSVAR) model (\citealp{SM21,AMSV21}), which provides a flexible yet tractable framework within which to model time series that are subject to occasionally binding constraints, and more generally to threshold-type nonlinearities.
 In this model, which is otherwise like a linear structural VAR, one series is allowed to enter differently according to whether it lies above or below a threshold; e.g.\ in applications to monetary policy, this series may be taken to represent the stance of monetary policy in each period, which above zero coincides with the short-term policy rate, and below zero corresponds to the (unobserved) `shadow rate'.
 We provide a complete characterisation of how common linear and \emph{nonlinear} stochastic trends may be generated in this model, via unit roots and appropriate generalisations of the usual rank conditions, providing the first extension to date of the Granger--Johansen representation theorem to a nonlinearly cointegrated setting.
-Our results, which describe the behaviour of both the short- and long-run components of the CKSVAR, are foundational for frequentist inference in this setting, in the presence of unit roots.
+Our results, which describe the behaviour of both the short- and long-run components of the CKSVAR, are foundational for frequentist inference in this setting, in the presence of common stochastic trends (a treatment of which will be given elsewhere).